Have you been in a motor vehicle accident in the past 2 years? Click here to learn more

 Prisoners make up a huge but forgotten population in the United States.
 According to the federal government, state and federal correctional facilities incarcerate over 1.2 million inmates.

 For many inmates, part of the prison experience includes crumbling facilities, abuse by staff, and inmate neglect.
-Prison abuse attorneys fight every day for prisoners subjected to these conditions.
+Prison abuse attorneys fight every day for prisoners subjected to these conditions, working to enforce constitutional protection and legal rights in the face of abuse and neglect.

 Fortunately, civil rights attorneys have the tools to pursue claims against the government for injuries caused by the conditions in jails and prisons.
-Federal laws and the U.S. Constitution protect the core rights of prisoners and provide procedures for seeking injunctions and monetary damages.
+Federal laws, state laws, and the broader prison system create a legal framework that governs prisoners' rights and legal actions.
+The U.S. Constitution protects the core rights of prisoners and provides procedures for seeking injunctions and monetary damages.

 Types of Prison Abuse and Neglect

-Prisoners are housed with dangerous inmates and guards who may not have their best interests at heart.
+Inmate abuse is a serious issue that encompasses various forms of mistreatment and neglect suffered by individuals in correctional facilities.
+Prisoners are housed with dangerous inmates and prison and jail staff who may not have their best interests at heart.
 Whether due to deliberate actions or indifference, inmates can suffer permanent physical and mental injuries.
 Some forms of prison abuse and neglect include:

 Prisoner-on-Prisoner Violence

 Prison management may look the other way while inmates abuse other inmates.
+Inmates can be harmed not only by staff but also by other prisoners, leading to serious injuries and potential claims of negligence or assault.
 This violence can take any of the following forms:

 Facilities may try to defend themselves by arguing that they cannot be everywhere at once and that some cases of inmate-on-inmate violence are inevitable.